 - Sniper Rifle: The 40mm Tracker Cannon can be used like one of these.

 - Splash Damage: The Tracker Cannon fires explosive bullets, which means they can still hurt the enemy even if they don't land direct hits.
+The aforementioned nerf made this splash do the same damage, but over a smaller area, as well as shrinking the physical size of the projectile, making it harder for Tone to damage players.

 - Stone Wall: Tone can be this.
 If the player chooses to use the kit that reinforces her Particle Wall, her longevity will rise to a ridiculous level.